-Triggers a sequence of repeated glitches that run until the RUN:GLITCH STOP command is executed.
-All signals with GLITCh:ENAble set to ON are glitched for GLITCh:MULTiplier × GLITCh:LENgth and then released for a duration of GLITCh:CYCle:MULTiplier × GLITCh:CYCle:LENgth.
-This is repeated until the RUN:GLITCh STOP command is run.
+Triggers a sequence of repeated glitches that run until the RUN:GLITch STOP command is executed.
+All signals with GLITch:ENAble set to ON are glitched for GLITch:MULTiplier x GLITch:LENgth and then released for a duration of GLITch:MULTiplier x GLITch:LENgth x GLITch:CYCLE.
+This is repeated until the RUN:GLITch STOP command is run.